alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 ---

-Now for a slightly embarassing terminological issue, namely a misleading conflation of C++ *moving*, which is done with `std::move`, with the special concept of C++ *perfect forwarding*, done with `std::forward`.
+Now for a slightly embarrassing terminological issue, namely a misleading conflation of C++ *moving*, which is done with `std::move`, with the special concept of C++ *perfect forwarding*, done with `std::forward`.

 To wit, in section §2.2.3 “Move semantics and perfect forwarding” Frances presents the `std::vector` example